 Click an image below for more info.

 Building Inspections We only inspect Commercial Properties.
 Buildings are evaluated by ex-builders and civil engineers with decades of experience in commercial construction.
 We cover all fields of building systems, including Structural, HVAC, Plumbing, Electrical, Efficiency, Elevators, and ADA Compliance.
-Property Condition Assessments.
+Our Property Condition Assessments follow ASTM E2018-08 standards.

 Phase 1 & 2 Environmental Site Assessments An environmental site assessment is a report commonly prepared for a commercial real estate transaction that identifies potential or existing environmental contamination liabilities.
 Our site assessments follow ASTME Standards, and reports are easy to read with the conlusions summary at the beginning of the report for faster answers.